 Sharing my intentions

 Letting people know about my restorative weekend does two things: it holds me accountable to actually go through with it (keeping off the social networks where I announced my intentions) and it might inspire other people to do the same.
-If I do my self-work and do it transparently, I’m more likely to inspire others to follow suit and talk publicly about mental health.
+If I do my self work and do it transparently, I’m more likely to inspire others to follow suit and talk publicly about mental health.

-My 6-Step Plan for a Restorative Weekend
+My Plan for a Restorative Weekend

 - 30 min Yoga routine

-- 10 min meditation AM and PM
+- 10 min meditation 3 times a day

-- 3 min news in the morning
+- 5 min news podcast every morning

 - Long chats with friends and family